 -* Tech Services - End User Support Assistant

 Description: Individuals will assist with work station and software deployment.
 Duties include setting up computers and preparing them for staff use.
-Job will also include other duties as assigned.
-Work hours are Flexible Monday - Friday, 20 hours available.
-Qualifications: Must be Work Study eligible.
-The individual must have extensive experience with computer hardware and software; experience troubleshooting technology equipment; ability to multitask and learn quickly; customer service experience; communicate clearly and accurately in verbal and written format, including the ability to explain technical concepts to non-technical users.
-The individual must interact in a pleasant, cooperative and timely manner with internal and external personnel at all levels; must be organized, have an attention to detail, use good judgment and have the ability to set priorities.
+Job will also include other duties as assigned.20 hours available.
+Qualifications: Can be work study or work program eligible.
+Extensive experience with computer hardware and software.
+Experience troubleshooting Technology Equipment.
+Ability to multitask and learn quickly.
+Customer Service Experience.
+Communicate clearly and accurately in verbal and written format, including the ability to explain technical concepts to non-technical users.
+Interact in a pleasant, cooperative and timely manner with internal and external personnel at all levels.
+Must be organized, have an attention to detail, use good judgment and have the ability to set priorities.

 -* Technology Services Lab Assistant